Pleat: Accordion

-Accordion pleats or knife pleats are a form of tight pleating which allows the garment to expand its shape when moving.
+Accordion pleats are a variation of knife pleats that feature tighter pleating, which creates a zigzag pattern close to the hem and allows the garment to expand its shape when moving.
 Accordion pleating is also used for some dress sleeves, such as pleating the end of the elbow, with the fullness of the pleat gathered closely at the cuff.
 This form of pleating inspired the "skirt dancing" of Loie Fuller.
 Accordion pleats may also be used in hand fans.